hasura/graphql-engine/docs/graphql/core/schema/table-relationships/rename.rst

   :depth: 1
   :local:

-To rename a relationship:
+An existing relationship can be renamed as follows:

 .. rst-class:: api_tabs
 .. tabs::

-  .. tab:: Via console
+  .. tab:: Console

     - Head to ``Data -> [table-name] -> Relationships`` in the console
     - Drop the existing relationship
     - Recreate the relationship with the new name

-  .. tab:: Via CLI
+  .. tab:: CLI

     You can rename a relationship by changing the relationship name in the ``tables.yaml`` file inside the ``metadata`` directory: